mirix/approaches-to-diarisation/README.md

 Hardware requirements: You will need at least 16 GB of RAM or VRAM and a few GB of disk space for the models.

-This script can run on the CPU or the GPU (tested and working).
-It may need a bit of hacking though.
+This script is GPU-only as now the UMAP and HDBSCAN algorithms are invoked from [RAPIDS](https://docs.rapids.ai/install#selector).

+For convenience, an unmaintained non-RAPIDS script is kept in the repository.
+This code requires only minor changes to be run on a CPU-only environment.

+Keep in mind, however, that the standard [HDBSCAN](https://github.com/scikit-learn-contrib/hdbscan) implementation is not parallelised and therefore, it becomes the bottleneck of the pipeline.
+The RAPIDS version, on the other hand, is extremely fast.

 ### WORKFLOW ###